 “They don’t all come here,” Velshi fired back sternly.
 “Republicans say that all the time.
 They don’t all come here.
-People in Canada, people in Norway, people in the United Kingdom, people in Sweden, people in Denmark, they don’t all come to the United States for health care.
+People in Canada, people in Norway, people in the United Kingdom, people in Sweden, and people in Denmark don’t all come to the United States for health care.
 Why do you say that?”

 “Well because you see it all the time,” Jordan disingenuously replied.
 “People in Canada come here for extensive surgery.
 They come here and get it done in the United States.”

 “Sir, I grew up in Canada,” Velshi responded.
 “I live in Canada.
 My entire family is in Canada.
 Nobody I know ever came to the United States for health care.
 I am sure you have a handful of stories about things like that.
 It is not actually statistically true.“

 Imagine if all of our journalists conducted interviews like this.

 I came across an article that all the Congresspersons whose states touch on Appalachia must read.
 It’s titled “Why Appalachia (and the Whole Nation) Needs a Single Payer Healthcare System.”

 Check out my books on our economic fraud, the necessity to engage the other side, and the creation of a real economy that serves us all.
 Subscribe to our YouTube Channel to help us get to 100,000 subscribers.
 Help us deliver the progressive message widely by joining our YouTube channel.